burtonjosh/burtonjosh.github.io/blog/ice-extent.md

 ## Sigma-events

-This brings us on to the "once-in-7.5-million-year event" claim.
-First of all this isn't strictly true anyway, so I'll talk about where this comes from and then we can calculate it for each of the sigma values we've seen.
+This brings us on to the "once-in-7.5-million-year event" claim (and later a ["one in 70 billion claim"](https://twitter.com/EliotJacobson/status/1685247268377804800)!!!).
+First of all this isn't strictly true anyway, so
+I'll talk about where this comes from and then we can calculate it for each of the sigma values we've seen.

+There are two main assumptions being made here that I think make this claim misleading.
+The first assumption is that the (daily) data are Normally distributed.
+Well if the claim is that things are changing over time (i.e. ice extent is decreasing), this is almost certainly an unrealistic assumption.
+The other is that data points are independent and identically distributed, which is untrue for the same reasons.

+\note{To his credit, the original poster has been met with some backlash about using this statistic, and has stated he won't continue to use it.}

 [This table](https://en.wikipedia.org/wiki/68%E2%80%9395%E2%80%9399.7_rule#Table_of_numerical_values) gives the approximate frequency for a daily event with a given standard deviation value.
 In other words, how often we would expect an $n$-sigma event to occur.
 The probability of an $n$-sigma is given by

 $$ 1 - \text{Pr} (\mu - n\sigma \leq X \leq \mu + n\sigma).$$